PABCon/utina/docs/guides/princing component.md

 ### 1.1.
 Search:

-1.Log in to the application by typing the system user name and password.
+1. Log in to the application by typing the system user name and password.

 2. Click OK to start the application.

-On the Utina home page, the user can access the Pricing component through the Configuration menu  Pricing  Pricing element:
+On the Utina home page, the user can access the Pricing component through the Configuration menu > Pricing > Pricing element:

 ![](../../assets/1.jpg)